GaryCraft/customizableDiscordBot/docs/env_vars.md

 UtilityDust supports many environment variables to customize its behavior.
 The following is a list of all the environment variables that UtilityDust supports:

 ## General
-- `NODE_ENV`: The environment in which the application is running.
+- `UD_ENV`: The environment in which the application is running.
 Can be `development` or `production`.
 If not set, UtilityDust will default to `production`.

 ## Configuration
 - `UD_CONFIG_PATH`: The path to the configuration directory.
 If not set, UtilityDust will use the default configuration directory.
 Which is `config` in the working directory.